cjohansen/spasm/Readme.md

 * Triggering actions
 * Syncing/responding to URL updates

-Reapp defines three main concepts to help with this separation.
+Spreact defines three main concepts to help with this separation.

 ### Routes

-Reapp includes a simple router.
+Spreact includes a simple router.
 It supports URL templates with named parts, and allows you to order routes by precedence.
 A route is associated with a page name, and is only used to resolve which page is being requested.